psycopg/psycopg/docs/basic/params.rst

     Currently the default is to return values from database queries in textual type, for the simple reason that not all the PostgreSQL data types have a binary `!Loader` implemented.
-The plan is to support the binary format for all PostgreSQL builtins before the first `psycopg3` released: TODO!
+The plan is to support the binary format for all PostgreSQL builtins before the first Psycopg 3 released: TODO!

 By default the data will be returned in text format.
 In order to return data in binary format you can create the cursor using `Connection.cursor`\